 Invite someone outside the industry to solve the problem.
-As with explaining a situation to a child, with this tactic you will need to explain the situation to someone who knows nothing about this area.
-Only in this case, the solution does not come from your reflection, but from the aside.
+As with explaining a situation to a child, you will need to explain the situation to someone who knows nothing about this area with this tactic.
+Only in this case, the solution does not come from your reflection but the aside.
 A fresh look and another perspective will give you new clues!

 Bad ideas on purpose

 Imagine the 3 worst, most illogical possible solutions to the problem.
 Identify exactly what features make these solutions bad.
 Then find good qualities opposite to the bad ones and think of solutions related to good qualities.
 This tactic allows you to understand what characterization elements are needed to solve a particular problem.